MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 `MRtrix format`_ gradient table), these vectors need to be transformed into the real / scanner coordinate system.
 To do this requires knowledge of the DWI dataset these vectors correspond to, in particular the image transform.
-In essence, this consits of rotating the gradient vectors according to the rotation part of the transform (i.e. the top-left 3×3 part of the matrix).
+In essence, this consists of rotating the gradient vectors according to the rotation part of the transform (i.e. the top-left 3×3 part of the matrix).
 This will introduce differences between the components of the gradient vectors when stored in `MRtrix format`_ compared to the `FSL format`_, particularly for images not acquired in a pure axial orientation (i.e. images where the rotation part of the image transform is identity).